-Moving to a new operating system (whether it's Windows, the Mac or a Linux OS that's new to you) it's often difficult to find what you are looking for, at first.
+When you move to a new operating system (whether it's Windows, OS-X or a Linux OS that's new to you) it's often difficult to find what you are looking for -- at first.
 Take finding a list of your system hardware for example.
-In Windows, if you want a graphical display of the specs for your computer, you right-click on the My Computer icon and select Properties.
+As of the last time I used Windows, if you want a graphical display of the specs for your computer, you right-click on the My Computer icon and select Properties.
 I imagine that's not very intuitive if you have only ever used a Mac.
+On Apple's OS-X, you select About This Mac from the Apple menu to get a dialog box with selections to display at least some of your computer's specifications.
 Linux, too, has graphical tools to display information about your computer's hardware.
-With a KDE distribution, there is KInfoCenter under the System menu.
-Under Gnome, there is a utility called SysInfo that does a similar thing.
-SysInfo is not installed by default in some distributions, like Ubuntu, but it is available in the package repositories.
+Ubuntu MATE, for example, provides system specifications in the Welcome application.
+From the menus, select System > Welcome > Getting Started > System Specifications.
+For other distributions, there is a utility called SysInfo that does a similar thing.
+SysInfo is not installed by default in all distributions, but it is available in many package repositories.
 Just use your package manager to install it.

 These graphical methods present a nice browsable list of information, but with a terminal and a few commands, you can really dig under the hood of your Linux computer's hardware.
 The remainder of this discussion describes how to use the command line to reveal some information stored in text files on your hard drive and, for the big finish, how to get all of your system information--all at once--by typing a single line of text into the terminal!